jitendramarndi/zoo-animals/Answers.md

 **Polymorphism**

 Polymorphism refers to the design that enables an object or a method to take on multiple forms.
+It is also applicable to methods where they can take on multiple forms depending on some factors.

-When we use an instance of the child class to initialize or assign to a parent class reference variable, it is polymorphism.
-This type of polymorphism is also known as subtype polymorphism, as the child class will be a subtype of the parent class.
-The two other types of polymorphism are - Function overriding (runtime polymorphism) and Function overloading (compile-time polymorphism).
+In the context of class, Polymorphism allows us to use an instance of the child class to initialize or assign to a parent class reference variable, This type of polymorphism is also known as subtype polymorphism, as the child class will be a subtype of the parent class.

+The two other types of polymorphism are - Runtime polymorphism and Compile-time polymorphism.
+Runtime polymorphism occurs when a method in the parent class is overridden by the child class.
+Now, the function call will be resolved at runtime depending on the instance being used.
+It is also known as Function overriding.
+Compile time polymorphism is function overloading.
+It occurs when the same function name is used in the multiple function definitions.
+Which function to be called will be resolved depending on the number and type of parameters used in the function call.

 **Good use:**